jessesquires/jessesquires.com/_posts/2015-04-06-swift-failable-initializers-revisited.md

 What if the structure or keys in the JSON change?
 Then we would have to update our model.
 What if we are using [Core Data](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html), and our model is an `NSManagedObject` subclass?
 Then we would have to stand up an **entire** Core Data stack just to unit test the JSON parsing.
 What if the service from which we receive the JSON changes and instead we receive XML?
 Then we would need a new initializer, `init?(xml: XML)`, and the model would know all about XML.

+This design has put our model in a fragile position.

 ### The solution

-The issues above can be addressed with single-purpose objects for each step of the process: (1) validating the JSON, (2) parsing the JSON, and (3) constructing the model.
+The issues above can be addressed by removing the model's dependency on JSON (or XML) and creating single-purpose objects for each step of the process: (1) validating the JSON, (2) parsing the JSON, and (3) constructing the model.

 The first step is creating a generic validator object.
 We'll use a [phantom type](http://www.objc.io/snippets/13.html) to ensure that a validator can only validate the JSON for a specific type of model.
 We initialize the validator with a closure that receives JSON and returns a `Bool` indicating whether or not it is valid.
+This closure is saved as a property on the validator.

 {% highlight swift linenos %}